 Wendy agrees with the scope of services discussed and agrees to work with Dr. Malvo as her veterinarian.
 Wendy also provides her with some key information about her bee yard, including her provincial bee yard registration number, and the approximate number of colonies she has (realizing that this will fluctuate over and between seasons).

 A couple of weeks later it’s late winter, and Wendy calls again to speak to Dr. Malvo regarding AFB prevention in her colonies.
-During the production season, Wendy checks her colonies regularly for signs of AFB, including dead, off coloured (coffee brown) larvae in capped cells, and irregular brood patterns.
+During the production season, Wendy checks her colonies regularly for signs of AFB, including dead, off-coloured (coffee brown) larvae in capped cells, and irregular brood patterns.
 She is fortunate to have avoided infection of any of her colonies with AFB, as she knows other beekeepers who have had to burn hives and equipment and quarantine other colonies as a result of this disease.
-Wendy would like to use oxytetracycline in her colonies in the spring to help prevent AFB.
+Wendy would like to prevent AFB in her colonies by applying oxytetracycline in the spring and fall.

-- Recently, the College of Veterinarians of Ontario established an exemption to the requirement for physical exams or regular visits to the apiary, as neither of these requirements are considered essential to the sound practice of apiary medicine.
+- Recently, the CVO established an exemption to the requirement for physical exams or regular visits to the apiary, as neither of these requirements are considered essential to the sound practice of apiary medicine

 Before providing the prescription, Dr. Malvo fulfilled all of the following requirements:

-- Discuss and establish standard operating procedures for antimicrobial use in prevention and control of disease, such as AFB;
+- Discuss and establish standard operating procedures for antimicrobial use in diseases requiring treatment, such as AFB

-Dr. Malvo also informs Wendy of the potential side-effects of oxytetracycline in bees, and reiterates that the treatment is strictly preventative – once a colony shows signs of AFB it cannot be salvaged, and the colony and equipment must be burned to prevent spread to other colonies in her yard and in other yards.
-Wendy understands this and appreciates Dr. Malvo’s thoroughness and agrees to the treatment regime.
+Dr. Malvo also informs Wendy of the potential side-effects of oxytetracycline in bees, and reiterates that it is strictly preventative — once a colony shows signs of AFB it cannot be salvaged, and the colony and equipment must be burned to prevent spread to other colonies in her yard and in other yards.
+Wendy understands this and appreciates Dr. Malvo’s thoroughness and agrees to the treatment regimen.